SOLUTIONS

 It’s that simple.
 Once you’re ready, read on to find out how to make the best use of your digital TV menu.

-8 simple rules for optimizing your digital restaurant menu boards
+8 simple rules for optimizing digital menu design for restaurants

-Use imagery the right way in your digital menu boards
+Use imagery the right way in your digital menu board design

 That said, there is such a thing as too much imagery.
 Use your judgement to determine the optimum amount of imagery — the goal is for the visuals to compliment your menu, but not distract from it.

-Providing accurate representations of your menu items is also essential to a good digital menu.
+Providing accurate representations of your menu items is also essential to designing good digital menu boards for restaurants.
 Working with a food photographer is a great option to ensure that you show your dishes in the best light possible, but steer clear of overpromising or exaggerating your menu.

-Avoid clutter in your digital menu for restaurants
+Avoid clutter in your restaurant digital menu system

-Stop for a minute and consider the purpose of a menu.
+Stop for a minute and consider the purpose of a TV menu board.
 Ideally, a menu exists to make it easy for your customers to figure out what they want.
 Clutter or overly-wordy descriptions make your menu harder to read, understand and choose from.
 In the long-run, this can increase the time it takes for customers to place orders at your restaurant.

 Digital menu display screens make handling information density a breeze.
 Different courses, meals or menus can simply be displayed on different slides.
 Advertising a smaller number of items during each part of the day makes your menu relevant and easy to navigate.

 Above all else, your menus need to be easy to read.
-Although it can sometimes feel tempting to reduce your text size to fit more information onto your menu, doing so is typically not a good idea.
+Although it can sometimes feel tempting to reduce your digital menu board font size to fit more information onto your menu, doing so is typically not a good idea.

 The absolute minimum font size that you can use on a TV menu display is 26-40 pixels.
 Anything smaller than that and your customers will need to be inches away from the menu to read it.